Gene Sheldon: Zorro

 Sheldon's role was Bernardo, Diego's mute (but not deaf) servant on Zorro.
 As established in the series' first episode, when Diego de la Vega confides to Bernardo his intention to pretend to be a helpless intellectual rather than a man of action, Bernardo decides to support him by pretending to be deaf.
 In this way, Bernardo is able to spy for Diego without arousing suspicion.
 This characterization, an innovation over the deaf-mute Bernardo of the original stories, employed Sheldon's pantomime skills while making the character more integral to the series.
-William Lava composed Bernardo's humorous music theme.
-Sheldon reprised the role in four further Zorro adventures that appeared on the Walt Disney anthology television series in 1960-1961.
+Sheldon reprised the role in four further Zorro adventures that appeared on the Walt Disney anthology television series in 1960–1961.

-Personal
+Personal life

 Sheldon married Margaret McCann on December 11, 1944 in Las Vegas, Nevada.
 They had two children.

-He died from a heart attack.
-His remains were cremated.
+On May 1, 1982, Sheldon died from a heart attack at his home in Tarzana, California.